Background Tasks

 Locking Behavior

-Commands like pw:image:cache use a global flock to prevent concurrent execution.
-When a second instance is triggered while the first is still running, the behavior depends on the execution mode:
+Commands like pw:image:cache use per-file locks to prevent duplicate processing of the same image.
+When a second instance is triggered for the same file while the first is still running, it skips silently.

 Process Mode